×

 Definition of Caramel and Tilsit Cheese

 Do you know What is Caramel and Tilsit Cheese.
 If you are looking for the definition of Caramel and Tilsit Cheese or want to know what is Caramel and Tilsit Cheese?, then this is where you will fetch your answers.
 Well, in simple terms Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 While Tilsit Cheese is semi hard cheese, light yellow in texture, made from pasteurized or unpasteurized cow milk.
 Both these products are unique in their own ways.
-Caramel is a Not Available colored dairy product and Tilsit Cheese is Pale yellow colored.
+Caramel is a colored dairy product and Tilsit Cheese is Pale yellow colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Caramel bears Not Available flavor with a Not Available aroma whereas Tilsit Cheese has Creamy, Mild, Piquant and Spicy flavor and a Strong aroma.
+Caramel bears flavor with a aroma whereas Tilsit Cheese has Creamy, Mild, Piquant and Spicy flavor and a Strong aroma.
 The color, flavor and the aroma of these products depict their origin.
 Caramel originated in American, whereas origin of Tilsit Cheese is traced back to Switzerland.